MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-common-connectors.md

 > [!div class="mx-imgBorder"]
 > ![](media/connector-folder-structure.png "File name and folder structure")

 ## Ingest data from a file hosted in Azure blob

    > [!div class="mx-imgBorder"]
    > ![](media/connector-azure-storage.png "Select Azure Blobs")

-To ingest data to Dynamics 360 from a csv file hosted in a blob in an Azure subscription, follow these steps.
+To ingest data to Dynamics 360 from a csv file hosted within a blob location in an Azure subscription, follow these steps.

-1. Select Blob connector from the list of connectors.
+1. Select **Blob connector** from the list of connectors:

    > [!div class="mx-imgBorder"]
    > ![](media/connector-azure-blobs.png "Select Azure Blobs")

-2. Enter the account name and account key, and then select **Next**.
+2. Enter the account name and account key, and then select **Next**:

    > [!div class="mx-imgBorder"]
    > ![](media/connector-azure-blobs-account-name-key.png "Enter Blob account name and key")

-   **Note**: You can find the account name and key from **Access keys** in the Azure portal as show below:
+   **Note**: You can find the account name and key from the **Access keys** part in the Azure portal as show below:

    > [!div class="mx-imgBorder"]
    > ![](media/connector-azure-blobs-access-keys.png "Blob access keys")

-3. This will now list out all the containers in the blob, select the container with the CSV file and click next.
+3. This will now list out all the containers in the blob.
+Select the container thay includes your CSV file and click **Next**:

    > [!div class="mx-imgBorder"]
    > ![](media/connector-azure-blobs-container.png "Get data tile")

-4. Now you will see the various csv files in the container, click on **[Table]** in the content column to expand and see the file content preview.
+4. Now you will see the various csv files in the container.
+Click on **[Table]** in the content column to expand and see the file content preview:

    > [!div class="mx-imgBorder"]
    > ![](media/connector-azure-blobs-preview.png "Get data tile")

 ## Ingest data from Dynamics 365 for Customer Engagement

-Select **Common Data Service for Apps**.
+Select **Common Data Service for Apps**:

 > [!div class="mx-imgBorder"]
 > ![](media/connector-cds.png "Select Common Data Service")

-Provide your server URL.
+Provide your server URL:

 > [!div class="mx-imgBorder"]
 > ![](media/connector-provide-server-url.png "Provide server URL")

-Log in with your username and password.
+Log in with your username and password:

 > [!div class="mx-imgBorder"]
 > ![](media/connector-ce-log-in.png "Log in")